urinieto/msaf/README.md

+[![Build Status](https://travis-ci.org/urinieto/msaf.svg?branch=devel)](https://travis-ci.org/urinieto/msaf)

 # Music Structure Analysis Framework #

-[![Build Status](https://travis-ci.org/urinieto/msaf.svg?branch=devel)](https://travis-ci.org/urinieto/msaf)

 ## Description ##

 This framework contains a set of algorithms to segment a given music audio signal.
-It uses [librosa](https://github.com/bmcfee/librosa/) to extract the necessary features, and is compatible with the [JAMS](https://github.com/urinieto/jams) format and [mir_eval](https://github.com/craffel/mir_eval).
+It uses [librosa](https://github.com/bmcfee/librosa/) to extract the audio features, [JAMS](https://github.com/urinieto/jams) to read and write references and estimations respectively, and [mir_eval](https://github.com/craffel/mir_eval) to evaluate the estimations.

+Two types of algorithms are included in MSAF:
+* Boundary Algorithms: To identify the segment boundaries of a given audio signal
+* Labeling (or Structural) Algorithms: To cluster the different music segments based on their acoustic similarity.

 ## Boundary Algorithms ##